-The Neighbourhood Plan supports the requirement of the draft 'Development Management in Birmingham' (2019) document, that "the Gross Internal floor area and Storage area of all dwellings shall meet the nationally described space standard as a minimum".
+The Neighbourhood Plan supports the requirement of the Development Management in Birmingham DPD that "All residential development will be required to meet the minimum Nationally Described Space Standards".
 For space-planning purposes studio flats shall be considered as one bedroom dwellings.